-Design of Microprocessor-Based Mechanical Systems: Read Less [-] MEC ENG 236C Vehicle Dynamics & Control 4 Units Terms offered: Spring 2023, Spring 2021 Physical understanding of automotive vehicle dynamics: simple lateral, longitudinal and ride quality models.
-An overview of active safety systems will be intros including basic concepts and terminology, the state-of-theart development, and basic principles of systems such as ABS, traction control, dynamic stability control, and roll stability control.Passive, semiactive and active suspension systems will be analyzed.
+MEC ENG 236C Vehicle Dynamics & Control 4 Units Terms offered: Spring 2025, Spring 2023, Spring 2021 Physical understanding of automotive vehicle dynamics: simple lateral, longitudinal and ride quality models.
+An overview of active safety systems will be intros including basic concepts and terminology, the state-of-the-art development, and basic principles of systems such as ABS, traction control, dynamic stability control, and roll stability control.
+Passive, semi-active and active suspension systems will be analyzed.
 Concepts of autonomous vehicle technology including drive-by-wire and steer-by-wire systems, adaptive cruise control and lane keeping systems.
 Design of software control systems for an actual 1/10 scale race vehicle.
-Vehicle Dynamics & Control: Read More [+] Objectives & Outcomes Course Objectives: Develop skills in using professional computer-aided control system design and analysis tools, e.g, Matlab/Simulink and ROS, to explore properties of dynamic systems composed of a large number sub-systems such as sensors and actuators.
+Objectives & Outcomes Course Objectives: Develop skills in using professional computer-aided control system design and analysis tools, e.g, Matlab/Simulink and ROS, to explore properties of dynamic systems composed of a large number sub-systems such as sensors and actuators.
 Develop the analytical skills necessary to quantitatively predict the behavior of open-loop and closed-loop systems.
 Experimental design will be complemented with a careful analysis of the performance by simulation.
 Feedback control systems will be presented that are currently being used in active safety systems, the student will be expected to design feedback control systems for an actual 1/10 scaled vehicle platform which will be distributed to every group of two students in the class.
 Present and motivate the appropriate level of dynamic modeling that is required to analyze the performance of vehicle control systems.
 The development of such models is as much of an art as a science in that the models must be kept as simple as possible so that real-time controller implementation can be achieved while retaining the fundamental stability and dynamic response characteristics.
 Student Learning Outcomes: Assess the stability of dynamic systems using differential equation theory, apply frequency-response methods to assess system response to external disturbances, sensor noise and parameter variations.
 Expected to design feedback control systems for an actual 1/010 scaled vehicle platform which will be distributed to every group of two students in the class Follow the literature on these subjects and perform independent design, research and development work in this field Formulate simple but accurate dynamic models for automotive longitudinal, lateral and ride quality analysis.
 Have a basic understanding of modern automotive safety systems including ABS, traction control, dynamic stability control and roll control.
 Students should be able to follow the literature on these subjects, perform independent design, be able to design vehicle dynamics control systems for a 1/10 scale vehicle.
-Rules & Requirements Prerequisites: Math 1B, Math 53, 54, Physics 7A-7B, ENGIN 7, Mechanical Engineering 132 or Mechanical Engineering 231A for MECENG graduate students Credit Restrictions: Students will receive no credit for MEC ENG 236C after completing MEC ENG 131.
-A deficient grade in MEC ENG 236C may be removed by taking MEC ENG 131.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of MEC ENG C236 Control and Optimization of Distributed Parameters Systems 3 Units Terms offered: Fall 2017, Spring 2016, Spring 2015, Spring 2014 Distributed systems and PDE models of physical phenomena (propagation of waves, network traffic, water distribution, fluid mechanics, electromagnetism, blood vessels, beams, road pavement, structures, etc.).
-Fundamental solution methods for PDEs: separation of variables, self-similar solutions, characteristics, numerical methods, spectral methods.
-Stability analysis.
-Adjoint-based optimization.
-Lyapunov stabilization.
-Differential flatness.
-Viability control.
-Hamilton-Jacobi-based control.
-Control and Optimization of Distributed Parameters Systems: Read More [+] Rules & Requirements Prerequisites: ENGIN 7 and MATH 54; or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Also listed as: CIV ENG C291F/EL ENG C291 Control and Optimization of Distributed Parameters Systems: Read Less [-] MEC ENG 236HL Hardware laboratory: Dynamics and Control of Autonomous Flight 1 Unit Terms offered: Not yet offered This course supplements ME 236U, Introduction to Control of Unmanned Aerial Vehicles.
+Rules & Requirements Prerequisites: MATH 52, MATH 53, 54, PHYSICS 7A, PHYSICS 7B, ENGIN 7; and MEC ENG 132 (for Mechanical Engineering undergraduate students) or MEC ENG C231A (for Mechanical Engineering graduate students) Credit Restrictions: Students will receive no credit for MEC ENG 236C after completing MEC ENG 131.
+A deficient grade in MEC ENG 236C MEC ENG 236HL Hardware laboratory: Dynamics and Control of Autonomous Flight 1 Unit Terms offered: Prior to 2007 This course supplements ME 236U, Introduction to Control of Unmanned Aerial Vehicles.
 The aim is to provide hardware experiments corresponding to the virtual lab exercises provided in ME236U.
 Students will work in teams.
-Hardware laboratory: Dynamics and Control of Autonomous Flight: Read More [+] Objectives & Outcomes Course Objectives: • Embedded programming and constraints following there from.
-Evaluating data from real experiments, with corresponding issues.
-Experimental flight hardware.
+Objectives & Outcomes Course Objectives: • Embedded programming and constraints following there from. • Evaluating data from real experiments, with corresponding issues. • Experimental flight hardware.